 NB: This course is part of the track: Innovation in European Business.

 Bart Toering, MSc

-This course is an interesting challenge for students in Business Studies, but is also open to bachelor and master students from other fields.
+This course is an interesting challenge for students in Business Studies, and is also open to Bachelor and Master students from other fields.
 The main requirement is that students have either some background or an interest in innovation, trends and issues in the EU.
 A good command of English is necessary.

 Develop an entrepreneurial spirit, necessary to become an entrepreneurial researcher or manager or consultant;